LucasCampos/VIV/README.md

 VIV is a Visualizer

 VIV is a simple visualizer for simulations, using OpenGL.
-It requires Boost and GLFW libraries.
+It requires C++11 and GLFW libraries.